1/3 cup warm water

 8. Beat the remaining egg with the milk.
 Brush the rolls lightly with egg wash and bake them in the preheated oven for 15 to 20 minutes or until golden brown and baked through.
 Let the rolls cool slightly before serving.

-Makes 2 dozen rolls.
+Makes about 2 dozen rolls.

 Form dough into one-inch balls.
 Place three balls into each greased muffin cup.
 Brush with melted butter.